My friends and family often come to me for advice on personal finance. My advice to them is to better understand personal financial literacy.

 I am a CPA and have been working in accounting and finance for over 10 years for some of the largest financial institutions in the country.

-As the world changed before our very eyes, the financial situation for many of us changed as well; people lost jobs, retirement accounts took hits, and anxiety about the future grew.
-And then, the market rebounded while the prospects of the economy remained questionable.
+As the world changed before our very eyes, the financial situation for many of us changed as well.
+People lost jobs, retirement accounts took hits, and anxiety about the future grew.
+Then, the market rebounded while the prospects of the economy remained questionable.

-During this time of volatility, I took what I knew about personal finance, and I looked for opportunities; Opportunities to save, recalibrate my investments, revisit my goals, and help my friends and family.
-Often times challenges give us a chance (or force us) to recalibrate and pivot.
+During this time of volatility, I took what I knew about personal finance, and I looked for opportunities.
+Opportunities to save, recalibrate my investments, revisit my goals, and help my friends and family.
+Often, challenges give us a chance (or force us) to recalibrate and pivot.

 I hope this plain English article provides you with the fundamental knowledge to achieve your financial goals.
 After reading this article, you should feel empowered to set realistic goals and devise a roadmap to arrive at your financial destination.
 All it takes is discipline.

-The Fundamentals of Personal Financial Literacy
+Fundamentals of Personal Financial Literacy: Identify Your Goals

 Answer these questions.
 Write your answers down.
 Post your goals on your cell phone lock screen and home screen.
 Post your goals on social media.
 Or don’t.
 Say them out loud.
 Hold yourself accountable.
 Make a budget.
 An honest one.